ahmadinne/dots/README.md

 ![](./assets/preview.png)

+> [!CAUTION]
+> The Dots is still WIP, do not try to install, or it'll break!.

 **Hello there, thanks for the visit!** \
 This is my personal configuration files that forms the desktop you see above. \
 <br/>